d2l-ai/d2l-en/chapter_reinforcement-learning/qlearning.md

 It is important to note that when we pick an exploration that depends upon the current estimate of the action-value function $\hat{Q}$, we need to resolve the optimization problem periodically.
 Typical implementations of Q-Learning make one mini-batch update using a few state-action pairs in the collected dataset (typically the ones collected from the previous timestep of the robot) after taking every action using $\pi_e$.

-## The "self-correcting" property of Q-Learning
+## The "Self-correcting" Property of Q-Learning

 The dataset collected by the robot during Q-Learning grows with time.
 Both the exploration policy $\pi_e$ and the estimate $\hat{Q}$ evolve as the robot collects more data.
 This gives us a key insight into why Q-Learning works well.
 Consider a state $s$: if a particular action $a$ has a large value under the current estimate $\hat{Q}(s,a)$, then both the $\epsilon$-greedy and the softmax exploration policies have a larger probability of picking this action.
 If this action actually is *not* the ideal action, then the future states that arise from this action will have poor rewards.
 The next update of the Q-Learning objective will therefore reduce the value $\hat{Q}(s,a)$, which will reduce the probability of picking this action the next time the robot visits state $s$.
 Bad actions, e.g., ones whose value is overestimated in $\hat{Q}(s,a)$, are explored by the robot but their value is correct in the next update of the Q-Learning objective.
 Good actions, e.g., whose value $\hat{Q}(s, a)$ is large, are explored more often by the robot and thereby reinforced.
 This property can be used to show that Q-Learning can converge to the optimal policy even if it begins with a random policy $\pi_e$ :cite:`watkinsQlearning1992`.